-- The SENCO oversees all support and progress to any child requiring additional help across the school. - The class teacher will oversee, plan and work with each child with special educational needs or disabilities in their class to ensure that progress in every area is made. - The class teacher and SENCO will use a provision map to set out the support your child is receiving and evaluate the success of any interventions. - Some children are given an Individual Education Plans (IEP) with specific targets so that it is easy to track progress and set goals. - There may be a Teaching Assistant (TA) working with your child, either individually or as part of a group, if the class teacher sees it necessary. - All children are assessed on entry and a rigorous tracking system ensures that every child, including those with SEND, reach their full potential across the curriculum. - Early identification of needs and subsequent intervention is seen as best practice by staff.
+- The SENCO oversees all support and progress to any child requiring additional help across the school. - The class teacher will oversee, plan and work with each child with special educational needs or disabilities in their class to ensure that progress in every area is made. - The class teacher and SENCO will use a provision map to set out the support your child is receiving and evaluate the success of any interventions. - Some children are given an Individual Education Plans (IEP) with specific targets so that it is easy to track progress and set goals. - There may be a Teaching Assistant (TA) working with your child, either individually or as part of a group, if the class teacher sees it necessary. - All children are assessed rigorously throughout the year.
+We have a data drop three times a year as well as continuos on-going assessments.
+Tracking system ensures that every child, including those with SEND, reach their full potential across the curriculum. - Early identification of needs and subsequent intervention is seen as best practice by staff.